Elias Lieberman: Background

 Elias Lieberman was born on October 30, 1883, in St. Petersburg, Russia.
 At age seven, he emigrated to the United States with his Russian Jewish family.
 In 1903, he graduated cum laude from the City College of New York, where he joined the Phi Beta Kappa fraternity.
 In 1911, he earned a PhD from New York University.

 Career

 In 1903, Lieberman began working as an English teacher at public schools.
 At NYU, he served as editor of Puck, The American Hebrew, and The Scholastic.

 In 1918, he became head of the English department at Bushwick High School in Brooklyn through 1924.

 In 1924, Lieberman became principal of Thomas Jefferson High School in Brooklyn.
-Students included movie star and comedian Danny Kaye and wife Sylvia Fine, scientist Martin Pope, Jack Rollins (producer), typewriter expert Martin Tytell, and historian Howard Zinn.
+Students included movie star and comedian Danny Kaye and wife Sylvia Fine, scientist Martin Pope, producer Jack Rollins, typewriter expert Martin Tytell, and historian Howard Zinn.
 Thomas Jefferson was one of seven public high schools in New York to receive a M. P. Moller pipe organ in 1926 under Lieberman.
 (In the 1990s, this organ was removed and discarded.)

 In 1940, Lieberman joined the New York City Board of Education, as an associate superintendent of schools in charge of the junior high school division.
 He retired in 1954.